Panafen Plus Caplets (anti-inflammatory medicines (NSAIDs))

 AUST R 106616

-PANAFEN is a registered trade mark of the GlaxoSmithKline group of companies.
+PANAFEN is a registered trade mark of the GSK group of companies or its licensor.